thoni56/c-xrefactory/src/NOTES.md

 _c-xref_ uses a load of structures, and lists of them, that need to be created and initialized in a lot of places (such as the parsers).
-To make this somewhat manageable, _c-xref_ itself parses the strucures and generates macros to fill them.
+To make this somewhat manageable, _c-xref_ itself parses the strucures and generates macros that can be used to fill them with one call.

 _c-xref_ is also bootstrapped into reading in a lot of predefined header files to get system definitions as "preloaded definitions".

-NOTE: Why this is necessary, I don't exactly know.
+NOTE: Why this pre-loading is necessary, I don't exactly know.
 It might be an optimization.
 In any case it creates an extra complexity building and maintaining and to the structure of _c-xref_.

 #### Mechanism